Roc de Sers

 The scenographic arrangements are designed in osmosis with the physical discovery route of the site: from Léon Henri Martin's excavation hut, restored, to the interpretation route on the site, where the signage and scenography elements make it possible to inform the public through a discourse with a pedagogical, educational, playful and sensory dimension.

-- Pleasant and shaded path of 670 m to access the site
+Pleasant and shaded 670 m path to access the site

 Visit